syahravi/me/README.md

 - No fancy formatting
 - No fancy setup
 - No fancy effects
-- Flexible datetimes because sometimes you don't remember the exact date of an event
+- Flexible datetime because sometimes you don't remember the exact date of an event